reactioncommerce/reaction/docs/dashboard.md

 ##Dashboard

-The Dashboard is the brain center for your shop: The place where you can access Settings, manage Orders, view and install Apps, manage Admin Access, and otherwise oversee your shop.
+The Dashboard is the brain center for your shop: The place where you can access Settings, manage Orders, view and install Reaction Apps, manage Admin Access, and otherwise oversee your shop.
 To access your Dashboard you must be logged in.
 Click on your avatar in the upper right corner of the page, and a window will open where you can choose to view the Dashboard.

 ![](http://raw.github.com/ongoworks/reaction/master/docs/assets/guide-dashboard.png)